Find out whether you can get a carers permit, how much it costs and how you can use it.

 You can if you visit a resident or residents who need to be cared for by virtue of age, physical or mental infirmity, as well as women requiring antenatal and/or postnatal care.

 If you work for an agency or are self employed then you cannot apply for a carers permit.
 You may be eligible for a Professional Carers Badge.

 The doctor of the person you are caring for needs to sign a declaration on the application form confirming that the resident needs to be cared for.
 This declaration states:

-''...the person named and living at the address in section D (name of person being cared for) is suffering from physical and/or mental infirmity or having ante and/or post natal treatment, and is assisted by a carer.''
+''...the person named and living at the address in section E (name of person being cared for) is suffering from physical and/or mental infirmity or having ante and/or post natal treatment, and is assisted by a carer.''

 Brighton & Hove City council process and administer these permits for £10.
 There may also be a charge from the doctor signing the declaration.

 The carers permit should be clearly displayed in the vehicle when you are parking at the residents property to care for them.

 It is no longer valid after the expiry date.

 You can park in a permit bay, or shared use bay, in the zone indicated on the front of the permit but not a pay and display bay.

 The permit does not allow you to park anywhere else.

 You must inform the council as soon as possible that you have changed your vehicle via our online service or by telephone, but please be aware wait times for calls are currently 30 minutes.

 Once the permit expires you must apply again for another carers permit.
-This means that the carers application form need to be completed and will require the doctor of the person being cared for to sign the declaration again even if this condition is ongoing or lifelong.
+This means that the carers application form needs to be completed and will require the doctor of the person being cared for to sign the declaration again even if this condition is ongoing or lifelong.
 The completed application form can be uploaded via our online service or posted to us.

 You should check that you have used the permit in accordance with the conditions of use.